lolmaus/config-store/README.md

 ⠀

 ## 1.2.
-Use with React
+In a React app

 Additionally, install `@config-store/react`.

-Make sure you have React 18+.
+Make sure you're on React 18+.

 ⠀